Frequently Asked Questions:

 - Your body might feel less tense

-- You forgive yourself and others
+- You might find it easier to forgive yourself and others

-- You feel a sense of peace
+- You may feel a sense of inner peace

 How can I have a successful telehealth session?